 How Are These Skin Conditions Treated?

 The skin covering the blister helps protect it from infection.
 Draining a blister is not recommended because of the risk of infection, but under certain conditions, your doctor may recommend you "pop" the blister with a sterile needle to allow the skin to re-attach.
 However, don't cut the skin away unless it is already torn and drying out.
 Keep the blister clean.
-Gently wash the area with mild soap and water or a cleansing towel and then apply antibacterial cream to the blister.
-Cover it with gauze and secure it with hypoallergenic tape to help protect the skin and prevent infection.
+Gently wash the area with mild soap and water or a cleansing towel and then apply antibacterial ointment to the blister.
+Cover it with a telfa pad and secure it with hypoallergenic paper tape to help protect the skin and prevent infection.
 You can also use a waterproof adhesive bandage.
 Change the dressing at least once a day and wear different shoes until the blister heals.
 Keep the wound covered with antibacterial ointment and a bandage until it is healed.

 Don't try to cut the corn or remove it with a sharp object.
 After you take a bath or shower, while your skin is still soft, use a pumice stone or an emery board to smooth and gently remove the build-up of tissue.
 Move the emery board or pumice stone in one direction only.
 You can also use cushioned or medicated pads.